Force over Distance: Chapter 14

 “Sir?”
 Greer said quietly.

-Without looking, Young clamped a hand around Rush’s shoulder.
+Without looking, Young clamped a hand on Rush’s shoulder.
 His sense of the other man’s mind sharpened immediately.
 The scientist was exhausted.
 Young’s entire body ached with it.
 “What do you think?” he asked.
 “Right next to the door?”

 Rush nodded.